oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

   2. Move the app to the background.

-     * Hit **Ctrl z**.
+     * Input **ctrl-z**.
      * Enter the following command: `bg`

   3. Test the app using `curl`.

-      In Cloud Shell terminal, enter the following code:
+      In the  Cloud Shell terminal, enter the following code:

       ```console
       curl -X GET http://localhost:5000
       ```
       Output:

       ```html
       <h1>Hello World from Flask!</h1>
       ```

   4. Stop the running application.

-      When you are done testing, get the process ID for your application.
+      When you're done testing, get the process ID for your application.

       ```console
       ps -ef
       ```
       Stop the process.

       ```console
       kill <your-pid>
       ```